fastschema/website/src/index_backup.md

 hero:
   name: "FastSchema"
-  text: "A Go web framework and Headless CMS"
+  text: "Backend as a service and Go web framework"
   tagline: Simplify your web development
   actions:
     - theme: brand